75 Wild Facts About Wisconsin

 Was the ice cream sundae really invented in Wisconsin?

-• According to an old Wisconsin state law that of course is no longer imposed, when serving apple pie in public restaurants, it must come with cheese.
+46. According to an old Wisconsin state law that is no longer imposed, it must come with cheese when serving apple pie in public restaurants.

-• Adultery is a class 1 felony in Wisconsin, but offenders are rarely persued.
+49. Adultery is a class 1 felony in Wisconsin, but offenders are rarely pursued.

-• If you’re in St. Croix, WI, it’s technically illegal to wear red in public.
+50. If you’re in St. Croix, WI, wearing red in public is technically illegal.

 Historical Facts About Wisconsin

-• The Wisconsin Glaciation was the last phase of the most recent Ice Age in North America.
+51. The Wisconsin Glaciation was the last phase of North America’s most recent Ice Age.
 It is named after the state because rocks deposited during the period have been studied there.

 Aerial view of Earth mounds at Aztalan State Park